OlaAhmad/MultiAgent/README.md

     cd MultiAgent
     Jupyter notebook Tennis.ipynb

-When runing the notebook, the actor-critic agent will start training over a number of episodes; Two neural networks will start training and simultaneously update their parameters every number of iterations.
-The updated parameters of the trained acrchitectures are saved in checkpoint files
+When runing the notebook, the actor-critic agent will start training over 3000 episodes; The actor-critic networks will start training and simultaneously update their parameters every time step.
+The updated parameters of the trained acrchitectures are saved in checkpoint files.
+The agents accomplished a score of > +0.5 over 100 consecutive episodes.

 ![scores][image2]